tyler, the creator is rewriting fashion’s rulebook in neon

 Golf Wang seems very garment-first.
 There's a lot of great overalls, bomber jackets, jumpsuits, socks.
 When you design, do you start with a garment?

-Colour is such a major aspect of your pieces, and your presentation of them in your lookbooks, too.
-What compels you to use strong colours?
+Color is such a major aspect of your pieces, and your presentation of them in your lookbooks, too.
+What compels you to use strong colors?